hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 The following is for Steam Deck users:

+### Automatic installation

+Download [Trent's script](https://github.com/trentondyck/horizon_scripts) and execute in konsole.

+Follow the prompts instructions, and report any bugs in the Steam Deck Thread tagging @trent with a snippet including the konsole logs.

+For those who click through without reading the basic idea is to install the base game with v1.0.1, then when that is fully completed rerun update-horizon.sh and it will update the installer for you to the latest.

+### Manual installation

 1. Boot your Steam Deck into "Desktop Mode"
 1. Install ProtonQT from Discover ([link](https://davidotek.github.io/protonup-qt/))
 1. Open up "Firefox" and "Steam"